PX4/PX4-user_guide/en/ros/ros2_comm.md

 	}
 ```

-This creates a callback function for when the `sensor_combined` uORB messages are received (now as RTPS/DDS messages).
-It outputs the content of the message fields each time the message is received.
+This creates a callback function for when the `sensor_combined` uORB messages are received (now as RTPS/DDS messages), and outputs the content of the message fields each time the message is received.

 ```cpp
 private: